Tencent/cherry-markdown/README.md

 ## Introduction

-Cherry Markdown Editor is a Javascript Markdown editor.
-It has the advantages such as out-of-the-box, lightweight and easy to extend.
-It can run in browser or server(with NodeJs).
+The Cherry Markdown Editor is a JavaScript-based Markdown editor that offers out-of-the-box functionality, a lightweight design, and ease of extension.
+It can be run in both browser and server environments that include Node.js.

 ### **Out-of-the-box**

-Developer can call and instantiate Cherry Markdown Editor in a very simple way.
-The instantiated Cherry Markdown Editor supports most commonly used markdown syntax (such as title, TOC, flowchart, formula, etc.) by default.
+Developers can easily instantiate the Cherry Markdown Editor, which supports a wide range of commonly used Markdown syntax elements out of the box, including titles, tables of contents, flowcharts, formulas, and more.

 ### **Easy to extend**

-When the syntax that Cherry Markdown editor support can not meet your needs, secondary development or function extention can be carried out quickly.
-At the same time, Cherry Markdown editor should be implemented by pure JavaScript, and should not rely on framework technology such as angular, vue and react.
-Framework only provide a container environment.
+If the syntax supported by the Cherry Markdown Editor doesn't meet your requirements, you can quickly extend its functionality through secondary development.
+The editor is built using pure JavaScript, making it framework-agnostic and independent of technologies like Angular, Vue, and React.
+Instead, frameworks simply provide a container environment for the editor to run in.

 ## Feature